CHURCHES AND CHAPELS OF MALTA AND GOZO

-There are different media artists and hobbyists use among which are: water colours, oils, wood, cardboard, foam and even matchsticks just to mention some.
+There are different media artists and hobbyists use among which are: water colour, oils, acrylic, wood, cardboard, foam and even matchsticks just to mention a few.
 Most of the representations are really artistic, some may be whimsical and some the fruit of a lot of patience on the part of hobbyists.
 I am sure there are more than what I will present here, but I hope this will be a good cross section.

 ALL IMAGES BELOW ARE COPYRIGHT OF THE ARTISTS AND OWNERS.